The benefits and uses of Kinesio tape in rehabilitation and athletic settings

-Kinesio tape is applied to provide feedback for where our body and posture is situated in space.
+Kinesio tape is applied to provide feedback on where our body and posture are situated in space.
 This is through proprioceptive input, which helps our bodies understand where they are positioned.
 Rehabilitation professionals will use the tape to cue a patient or client

 to keep them in a corrective position or posture.
 An example of this is on the upper back and posterior shoulders – Kinesio tape is placed in an X fashion from the top of the shoulder toward the spine in a downward direction and crossed.

-Another example is with lower back pain.
-Kinesio tape is placed on the muscles of the lumbar spine while the spine is flexed in order to provide feedback for people who may slump over in their chair or while standing.
+Another example is lower back pain.
+Kinesio tape is placed on the muscles of the lumbar spine while the spine is flexed in order to provide feedback for people who may slump over in their chairs or while standing.